-Last year, as mandated by state law, the City conducted a parcel-specific revaluation.
+In Fiscal Year 2013, as mandated by state law, the City conducted a revaluation.
 By law, all Massachusetts cities and towns must conduct a revaluation every three (3) years.
+The Massachusetts Department of Revenue ("DOR") applies a rigorous certification process when a community revalues its property, requiring that assessments meet strict statistical tests to ensure that they accurately reflect the market and are applied consistently.
+In the years between revaluations, the City, pursuant to state law, must adjust property assessments consistent with real estate market trends.
 The next revaluation will take place in Fiscal Year 2016.

-During a revaluation, the statistical models that generate values based on property characteristics (location, size, condition, etc.) are recalibrated using recent real estate market data, including property sales and rents.
-The Massachusetts Department of Revenue ("DOR") applies a rigorous certification process when a community revalues its property.
-The DOR requires that assessments meet strict statistical tests to ensure that they accurately reflect the market and are applied consistently.

-In the years between revaluations, the City, pursuant to state law, may trend values or employ market-indexing to keep property assessments accurate.
-Information on the full and fair cash value standard that was followed from 1983 to 2014 is displayed in Appendix B.